Skip to content

 2010- To date, SILO revenue has allowed the district to build the new Novak Elementary school (completed June 2010), air condition five schools (Westfield and Novak completed Fall 2009) (Bowman Woods, Indian Creek, and Wilkins completed Fall 2010), construct a 6,000 seat multi-purpose stadium, install additional high school parking (completed Spring 2011), purchase property to relocate Transportation and Operations & Maintenance (completed Fall 2010), relocate the baseball and softball fields to the Oak Ridge property, and build an indoor aquatics center.
 The Board is forward-focused, anticipating growth, and has purchased nearly 100 acres in anticipation of a new school building sometime in the next decade.

 2011-12 In February 2011, Linn-Mar voters approved to extend the Physical Plant & Equipment Levy to June 30, 2015.
-PPEL is the main revenue source for maintenance of infrastructure investments that allows local schools to support infrastructure and equipment needs.
+PPEL is the main revenue source for the maintenance of infrastructure investments that allow local schools to support infrastructure and equipment needs.
 Roofs, windows, heating and cooling equipment, flooring, plumbing, and parking lot upgrades and repairs are funded through this levy.
 The district is committed to energy-efficient buildings and is continually evaluating efficiencies.
 The new Linn-Mar Stadium opened in 2011 and was followed by the opening of the Aquatic Center in 2012.

 2015-17 – The district began a $30 million dollar renovation and improvement project at Linn-Mar High School.
 It was completed in 2017.
 It included the demolition of a portion of the original 1959 building to allow for the construction of additional air-conditioned classroom space and the Pride Rock Commons.
 The original front entrance of the high school remains.
 It is now known as the four corners.
 The hallway intersection was widened to accommodate the growing number of students.
 The current four corners area originally housed all the administrative and counseling offices for the high school.
 The renovation project also included the addition of the South Commons.